atharvbyadav/ExpenseMate/README.md

 Want to improve ExpenseMate?
 Contributions are welcome! 🎉

-Fork the repo, create a branch, and submit a pull request.
+Fork the repo, create a branch and submit a pull request.

 ---